Weaam20/Unscramble_Computer_Science_Problems_Udacity/README.md

                 - Telemarketers' numbers have no parentheses or space, but they start with the area code 140.

-         Part B : What percentage of calls from fixed lines in Bangalore are made to fixed lines also in Bangalore?
-In other words, of all the calls made from a number starting with (080)", what percentage of these calls were made to a number also starting with "(080)"?
+         Part B : What is the percentage of calls from fixed lines in Bangalore to fixed lines as well in Bangalore?

-- **Task 4 :** The telephone company want to identify numbers that might be doing telephone marketing.
+- **Task 4 :** The telephone company wants to identify numbers that might be doing telephone marketing.
 Create a set of possible telemarketers: these are numbers that make outgoing calls but never send texts, receive texts or receive incoming calls.